Investing in Indigenous community infrastructure

 Progress to date

-• $83.4 million invested to support connectivity-related infrastructure projects, including:
+• $93.0 million of targeted funds invested to support connectivity-related infrastructure projects, including:

 Fire protection